Lullabot/github-pm/README.md

 Issues can be associated with each other by simply throwing an #issue-number (ex: #3) within the body of another issue.
 This is useful in many ways.
 Firstly, it keeps the relationship simple.
 We don't have to worry about what kind of relationship it is (parent/sibling/child), just that it's related.
-However, there are a couple of tricks that make this a little more useful if you understand how it works.
+Nevertheless, there are a couple of tricks that make this a little more useful if you understand how it works.
 Let me give you an example.